dfinity/typedoc-plugin-icp-docs/README.md

 }
 ```

-> This plugin requires the [typedoc-plugin-markdown](https://typedoc-plugin-markdown.org/) and [typedoc-plugin-frontmatter](https://typedoc-plugin-markdown.org/plugins/frontmatter) plugins, so you need to install and configure them as well.
+> This plugin requires the [typedoc-plugin-markdown](https://typedoc-plugin-markdown.org/) and [typedoc-plugin-frontmatter](https://typedoc-plugin-markdown.org/plugins/frontmatter) plugins, so you need to configure them as well.

 For a more concrete setup example, see the [docs](https://github.com/dfinity/pic-js/tree/main/docs/) folder of the [dfinity/pic-js](https://github.com/dfinity/pic-js) repository.